vuejs/vue-cli/docs/guide/prototyping.md

 # Instant Prototyping

-You can rapidly prototype with just a single `*.vue` file with the `vue serve` and `vue build` commands, but they require an additional global addon to be installed first:
+You can rapidly prototype with just a single `*.vue` file with the `vue serve` and `vue build` commands, but they require a global addon to be installed along with the Vue CLI:

 ``` bash
 npm install -g @vue/cli-service-global